 - Authenticate using your iris, fingerprint or with the 4 digit Samsung Pay PIN.
 Place your phone to near the card reader or NFC reader to complete the transaction.

 - Can Samsung Pay make online or in-app purchases?

-- Am I eligible for the offers and promotions provided to other contactless payment method?
+- Am I eligible for the offers and promotions provided to contactless or online payment method?

 - Use of Samsung Pay may eligbile for promotions provided from time to time from Credit Card Network and Card Issuers.
 For details, please contact the promotions provider.

 - How can I cancel a payment made using Samsung Pay?